lammps/lammps/doc/src/fix_npt_cauchy.rst

-The *scaleyz yes* and *scalexz yes* keyword/value pairs can not be used for 2D simulations. *scaleyz yes*\ , *scalexz yes*\ , and *scalexy yes* options can only be used if the 2nd dimension in the keyword is periodic, and if the tilt factor is not coupled to the barostat via keywords *tri*\ , *yz*\ , *xz*\ , and *xy*\ .
+The *scaleyz yes* and *scalexz yes* keyword/value pairs can not be used for 2D simulations. *scaleyz yes*\ , *scalexz yes*\ , and *scalexy yes* options can only be used if the second dimension in the keyword is periodic, and if the tilt factor is not coupled to the barostat via keywords *tri*\ , *yz*\ , *xz*\ , and *xy*\ .